Zmajevac Viewpoint

 Go beyond the headlines and discover the human story of Sarajevo during the longest siege in modern European history.

-This tour offers a deeper understanding of what life was like in Sarajevo from 1992 to 1996.
+This tour gives you a deeper understanding of what life was like in Sarajevo from 1992 to 1996.
 Instead of focusing only on dates and military facts, we look at the everyday reality of the people who lived through the siege: how they moved through the city, how they found food and water, how they stayed connected, and how they kept hope alive.

 We begin with a panoramic view from Zmajevac, where you can better understand how Sarajevo was surrounded and why the geography of the city played such an important role.
-From there, we drive through key areas connected to daily life during the siege, including Sniper Alley and neighborhoods that were on the front lines of survival.
+From there, we drive through key areas connected to daily life during the siege, including Sniper Alley and neighborhoods that stood on the front lines of survival.

 One of the main stops is the Tunnel of Hope, the underground lifeline that connected the besieged city with the outside world.
 Around 120 meters of the tunnel are open for visitors, giving you a powerful sense of how important this passage was for Sarajevo.